 Basically, what this means is that a theme lets you change the appearance of your site as often as you want without touching your site’s content and all the functionality you’ve built into it.
 For example, if WordPress website has been configured for e-commerce, replacing the theme won’t affect the content or the functionality of your site.
 All e-commerce features, site and plugin settings and product information will remain unaffected, but your site will look completely different.

 This is important.
 Why?

-(WordPress.org – WP Themes Directory)
+(WordPress.org – Theme Directory)

 (Browse Thousands Of FREE WordPress Themes!)

-- WP themes lets you save hundreds of dollars on website development costs.
-Free themes cost nothing and most “Premium”WordPress themes are typically quite affordable.
+- WordPress themes helps you save thousands of dollars on web development costs.
+Free themes cost nothing and most “Premium”themes are typically very inexpensive.

 Many WP theme developers are now developing WP themes that incorporate “responsive” design standards.

 A responsive theme enables websites to automatically resize to display smoothly across different monitor sizes and screen resolutions, as well as across different platforms) …